 Jim Redgate was born in London in 1963 and his family emigrated to Australia in 1966.
 His father was a craftsman and taught him many woodworking skills at an early age.

 At the age of 19, he decided to build his first guitar.
-At that time, he studied music and theory at college, which gave him the appropriate skills to take a Certificate of a Music Performance course after a year.
+At that time he studied music and theory at college, which after a year gave him the appropriate skills to take a Certificate of Music Performance course.
 He completed this in 1985 and was accepted at the Elder Conservatorium of Music to do a degree in Performance.
-This he completed in 1988 with excellent grades.
-During his studies, he performed in many solo and ensemble concerts on guitars he had built himself and won a study scholarship.
+This he completed in 1988 with very good grades.
+During his studies, he performed in many solo and ensemble concerts on guitars he had built himself, and won a study scholarship.

-He traditionally mastered building instruments and began experimenting with new techniques and materials.
+He mastered building instruments in the traditional manner and began experimenting with new techniques and materials.
 Since then, his guitars have earned a worldwide reputation for excellence.
 He now makes around 20 guitars a year in his home workshop.

-Redgate’s creations are the first choice of many professional guitarists such as Pepe Romero, Ana Vidovic, Odair Assad, Slava Grigoryan…
+Redgate’s creations are the first choice of a growing number of professional guitarists such as Pepe Romero, Ana Vidovic, Odair Assad, Slava Grigoryan…

-Their sound is characterized by exceptional sustain, warmth, and richness of color, with excellent response in the mid frequencies.
+Their sound is characterised by exceptional sustain, warmth and richness of colour, with very good response in the mid frequencies.
 Jim Redgate builds two models of the Double Top: the Double Top and the “Wave” Double Top, the latter having a slightly arched top.
 Both DT guitars are among the best Double Tops built in the world today.

 Made for and played by: